serhandulger/ARMUT_APRIORI_ARL/README.md

 # Business Problem
 ###########################

-By using the data set containing the service users and the services and categories these users have received.
-It is desired to create a product recommendation system with Association Rule Learning.
+By using the dataset containing the service users and the services and categories these users have received, It is desired to create a product recommendation system with Association Rule Learning.

 ###########################